rubinsztajn/todo.txt-rmd/README.md

 # Reminder

-Todo.txt add on to send a task to Apple's Reminders.app with a date and time to nag you with a reminder.
+Todo.txt add on to send a task to Apple's Reminders.app because sometimes I need to be nagged by my computer.

 ## Usage